johnalison/WorkingPhilosophy/Questions.md

 # Questions
-- Who am I and what do I stand for ?
-- How can I keep my mind clear from pollution?
-- What am I addicted to?
-- If I dont control what happens to me, what is left?
-- Where can I find steadiness ?
-- What are sources of unsteadiness in my life?
-- Where is the path to serenity ?
-- What can I put outside my circle of control?
-- What jerks me around ?
-- Am I doing work that matters ?
-- Can I find grace and harmony in places others overlooked?
-- Good or bad, high or low, do I still have choices?
 - How can I rekindle my principles and start living today ?
 - What am I getting out of my journaling ritual?
 - Waht do I truly prize?